23 Good Work Habit Examples to Build a Successful Career

 1. Limit Mindless Distractions

-According to one statistic, 36% of Millennials and Gen Z workers spend two or more hours checking their phones.
+According to one statistic, 36% of Millennials and Gen Z workers check their phones for two or more hours.
 If you can limit this type of mindless distraction, then you’ll instantly stand out from your co-workers.

-Of course you want to take breaks every now and then to read a quick article or text your spouse.
-However, if you spend too much time on these pointless pastimes, you are taking important time away from yourself that should be spent on your business.
+Of course, you want to take breaks now and then to read a quick article or text your spouse.
+However, if you spend too much time on these pointless pastimes, you take significant time away from yourself that should be spent on your business.

 Improve your work life and boost job satisfaction with these 36 good work habits to boost your creativity and motivation by limiting distractions.

-If you spend too much time on pointless pastimes, you are taking important time away from yourself that should be spent on your business.
+If you spend too much time on pointless pastimes, you are taking vital time away from yourself that should be spent on your business.

-To have a successful career, you need to limit the amount of time that you waste, and try to keep distractions to a minimum.
+To have a successful career, you need to limit your time waste and try to keep distractions to a minimum.

-For example, if you successfully complete a task, then you can reward yourself with a five-minute break of mindless activities.
+For example, if you complete a task, you can reward yourself with a five-minute break of mindless activities.

 To help you reduce mindless consumption, take a few weeks to keep track of how long you spend on everything you do.
-Record your actions in a software such as Rescue Time so you are able to look back and analyze how much time you are wasting, and where you can make improvements.
+Record your actions in software such as Rescue Time so you can look back and analyze how much time you are wasting and where you can make improvements.

-Finally, if you frequently feel bored at work, then here is a list of career-boosting activities that help you pass the time in a productive manner.
+Finally, if you frequently feel bored at work, here is a list of career-boosting activities that help you pass the time productively.

 2. Do Your MITs First

-Leo Babauta introduced a very simple idea to help people increase their productivity.
+Leo Babauta introduced a straightforward idea to help people increase their productivity.

 The idea is to identify your MITs (most important tasks) and get them out of the way in the morning.
-This way, no matter what else you get accomplished that day, your MITs will be completed.
+This way, no matter what else you accomplish that day, your MITs will be completed.

-1. Every morning, pinpoint the three tasks that have the biggest impact on your work success.
+1. Every morning, pinpoint the three tasks that have the most significant impact on your work success.

 2. Prioritize this list so you complete the most critical task first and move on from there.

-3. Make sure that two of these tasks are directly related to a current project that you are working on, and one task is part of a long-term goal.
-Also, one of your daily MITs should be a habit that you want to complete every day.
+3. Ensure that two of these tasks are directly related to a current project you are working on and that one task is part of a long-term goal.
+Also, one of your daily MITs should be a habit you want to complete daily.

 4. Start working on your first MIT as soon as you get to work, and don't stop until it is completed.

-5. Continue on to complete your second and third MITs so you are then able to spend the remainder of the day working on things that are still important, but not critical to your success.
+5. Complete your second and third MITs so you can spend the remainder of the day working on things that are still important but not critical to your success.

-Out of all the good work habits listed in this article, prioritizing your MITs over other tasks can have the biggest positive impact on your career.
+Out of all the good work habits listed in this article, prioritizing your MITs over other tasks can have the most significant positive impact on your career.

 3. Relate Every Action to a S.M.A.R.T.
 Goal